tjvr/kurt/README.md

 ## Usage

-You'll probably just want to use the provided ScratchProjectFile and ScratchSpriteFile classes.
-Pass them the path to the file and use their provided .save() methods.
-Access them using:
+You'll probably just want to use the provided `ScratchProjectFile` and `ScratchSpriteFile` classes.
+Construct them by passing them the path to the file and use their provided `.save()` methods.

+You can import just these classes them using:

     from kurt.files import *

-Most of the objects you're interested in inherit from UserObject.
-You can use .fields to see the available fields on an object.
+Most of the objects you're interested in inherit from `UserObject`.
+You can use `.fields.keys()` to see the available fields on one of these objects.

 Tested with Python 2.6.
 Works with Scratch 1.4; not tested with earlier versions, but probably works.